ggerganov/ggml/README.md

 ./bin/gpt-j -m models/gpt-j-6B/ggml-model.bin -p "This is an example"
 ```

-This is the inference speed for the different models on my MacBook M1 Pro:
+The inference speeds that I get for the different models on my 32GB MacBook M1 Pro are as follows:

 | Model | Size  | Time / Token |
 | ---   | ---   | ---    |